TaitoUnited/full-stack-template/README.md

 Deploying to different environments:

-* feature: Push to feature branch.
+* feat: Push to feat branch.
 * dev: Push to dev branch.
 * test: Merge changes to test branch using fast-forward.
-* staging: Merge changes to staging branch using fast-forward.
+* stag: Merge changes to stag branch using fast-forward.
 * prod: Merge changes to master branch using fast-forward.
 Version number and release notes are generated automatically by the CI/CD tool.

-> NOTE: Feature, test and staging branches are optional.
+> NOTE: Feat, test and stag branches are optional.

 > NOTE: You can use taito-cli to [manage environment branches](#version-control).